convus/convus-browser-extension/README.md

 Required to get the url and title of the website you are reading, for your rating.

+#### scripting justification

+Required to read the API token on Convus.org and to get the metadata from the page to send with the rating.

 #### storage justification

 Required to store a key to authenticate your rating.